pS3ud0RAnD0m/attackframework-burp-exporter/README.md

 **Attack Framework: Burp Exporter** is part of the larger [Attack Framework](https://github.com/attackframework/attackframework) open-source initiative — a modular ecosystem for integrating offensive security tools with modern AI and data infrastructure.

-We welcome pull requests, ideas, and feedback.
-If you have suggestions, bug reports, or contributions, feel free to open a discussion, issue, or submit a PR.
+We welcome ideas, feedback, and pull requests.
+Feel free to open a discussion, issue, or submit a PR.

 ## License